systemd/mkosi/mkosi/resources/man/mkosi.1.md

     Any arguments specified after the `journalctl` verb are appended to the `journalctl` invocation.

-    If `ForwardJournal=` is specified, this verb will operate on the forwarded journal instead of the journal inside the image.

 `coredumpctl`
 :   Uses `coredumpctl` to look for coredumps inside the image.
     Any arguments specified after the `coredumpctl` verb are appended to the `coredumpctl` invocation.

-    If `ForwardJournal=` is specified, this verb will operate on the forwarded journal instead of the image.
-Note that this requires configuring systemd-coredump to store coredumps in the journal.

 `sysupdate`
 :   Invokes `systemd-sysupdate` with the `--transfer-source=` option set